getlantern/lantern-docs/lantern/en/user/Installing.rst

 	.. note:: There is no status message indicating the installation is complete.

-		If you receive a message indicating there is no suitable Java Virtual Machine, you need to download Java.
+		If you receive a message indicating there is no suitable Java Virtual Machine, you need to install Java.
 See the `Ubuntu documentation <https://help.ubuntu.com/community/Java>`_ for details.

 5. Click the **Ubuntu** button and type Lantern.